Housing Affordability & Ownership

 The data

-There were over 2.5 million housing units in Houston’s three-county region in 2023, and more than 92% of them were occupied.
+There were about 2.6 million housing units in Houston’s three-county region in 2024, and 92% of them were occupied.
 This is four points higher than in 2010.

 Fort Bend and Montgomery counties saw the largest increases in occupied housing overall, with upticks in both homeowners and renters.
 This is largely because their population growth outpaced the growth of Harris County, Texas, and the nation.